 - Comparative analysis with your competitors

-I strongly recommend you should take SEO expert’s help to audit technical aspects of SEO like technical infrastructure of your website, On-page & off-page, usability & conversion rate but for a business owner, you should be tracking these metrics and these are a good to know these terms which help you to deal your SEO team or agency.
+I strongly recommend you should take SEO expert’s help to audit technical aspects of SEO like technical infrastructure of your website, On-page & off-page, usability & conversion rate but for a business owner, you should be tracking these metrics and these are a good to know these terms which help you to deal your SEO agency or team.

 - Impression, CTR per page and keyword level